tabbzi/tabbzi.github.io/index.md

             </p>

             <p>
                 I am currently <span style="color: #00b18b;">leading multiple projects</span> in species de‑extinction at Colossal Biosciences (<a href="https://colossal.com/">colossal.com</a>), a company that sits at the intersection of synthetic biology and biodiversity conservation.
-We leverage genome engineering technology and multi‑omics datasets spanning extant and extinct species, as well as modern and historic populations, to preserve and restore biodiversity.
+My work integrates genome editing strategies and multi-omics data from extant, extinct, and historic populations to reconstruct and engineer genomic variants underlying extinct species phenotypes.
             </p>

             <p>